GGN-2015/exbrainfuck/doc/grammar.md

 ## Quick Start

 Here is an example program.
-The following program will output `hi!\n` to the screen after it finishes running:
+The following program will output `hi!\n` to the screen:

 ```exbf
 #RAW [-]